May 14, 2026

 Availability of voice commands that let you add instructions while speaking

 We also looked at pricing models, language support, and integration options to determine which tools deliver the best value for different user needs.
-The goal was finding solutions that actually replace typing rather than serving as occasional productivity boosts.
+The goal was finding solutions that actually replace typing instead of serving as occasional productivity boosts.

-Voice recognition software has reached a tipping point where accuracy and speed finally match professional needs, but not all tools deliver on their promises.
+AI speech recognition has reached professional-grade accuracy where the best models achieve 98% accuracy (2 errors per 100 words), but not all tools deliver on their promises.

-Our evaluation focused on tools that work across multiple applications rather than being trapped in browsers or specific software.
+Our evaluation focused on tools that work across multiple applications instead of being trapped in browsers or specific software.
 We looked for solutions with minimal setup requirements and Apple-like user experience that "just works" without complex configuration.

 1. Best Overall: Willow